This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Place rib eye steak onto sheet pan and rub both sides with Stone House Seasoning to coat, making sure to press the seasoning to the meat.
-Sprinkle with fresh rosemary leaves.
+- Place ribeye steaks onto a sheet pan and sprinkle both sides with Stone House Seasoning to coat, making sure to press the seasoning to the meat.
+Sprinkle with fresh rosemary leaves, if using.

 - Cover and refrigerate your rib eye steaks up to 3 days.
 When ready to cook your rib eye steaks, remove from the refrigerator and allow to rest at room temperature for 30 minutes.
 If prepping your steaks for cooking immediately, leave at room temperature for 30 minutes.